npm package discovery and stats viewer.

 Pick a template

-Five built-in templates ship with the binary.
+Built-in templates ship with the binary.
 Run unipress list-templates for the picker.

-| Template | Foundation | Outputs | Use case | |---|---|---|---| | book | @uniweb/book | pdf, typst, pagedjs, epub | Trade book, long-form prose | | monograph | @uniweb/book | pdf, typst, pagedjs, epub | Scholarly monograph (royal-octavo, classical typography) | | report | @uniweb/book | pdf, typst, pagedjs, epub | Technical report (trade-7x10, block paragraphs) | | data-report | @uniweb/data | xlsx, docx | Aggregate metrics across structured records | | directory | @uniweb/data | xlsx, docx | Flat records listing with a filterable surface |
+| Template | Foundation | Outputs | Use case | |---|---|---|---| | article | @uniweb/book | pdf, typst, pagedjs, epub | Single-column paper (A4/Letter, no chapters) — the default for a loose folder of markdown | | book | @uniweb/book | pdf, typst, pagedjs, epub | Trade book, long-form prose with chapters | | monograph | @uniweb/book | pdf, typst, pagedjs, epub | Scholarly monograph (royal-octavo, classical typography) | | report | @uniweb/book | pdf, typst, pagedjs, epub | Technical report (trade-7x10, block paragraphs) | | data-report | @uniweb/data | xlsx, docx | Aggregate metrics across structured records | | directory | @uniweb/data | xlsx, docx | Flat records listing with a filterable surface |

 Per-template guides: docs/templates/.

-More templates land as more foundations ship — cv, resume, paper, thesis are on the roadmap for upcoming releases.
+More templates land as more foundations ship — cv, resume, thesis are on the roadmap for upcoming releases.

 Custom foundations